slburson/misc-extensions/README.md

 There are two key ideas:

-- `nlet` allows more than one variable in a binding clause, to bind to additional values returned by the init-form, as with `multiple-value-bind`.
+- `nlet` allows more than one variable in a binding clause to bind to additional values returned by the init-form, as with `multiple-value-bind`.
 - `nlet` allows the binding clauses to be nested to indicate sequential binding: more deeply nested clauses are within the scopes of bindings made by less